JesusG2022/BECS_PROJECT/README.md

 # Contridute

-If you wish to add a project or idea.
+Suppose you wish to add a project or idea.
 Feel free to do so.

-If add a project please write it down in [**"_PART.md_"**](https://github.com/JesusG2022/BECS_PROJECT/blob/main/Part.md#all-the-parts) by adding "## (new project name)" and then part adds the under it.
-Also, please make a slideshow so people can follow along.
-If you can record your self to help people out :)
+If you add a project please write it down in [**"_PART.md_"**](https://github.com/JesusG2022/BECS_PROJECT/blob/main/Part.md#all-the-parts) by adding "## (new project name)" and then part adds the under it.

+Also please if you can, make a slideshow so people can follow along in the [**slide**](https://github.com/JesusG2022/BECS_PROJECT/tree/main/slides) folder.
+Just add a new file and share the link so that everyone can view it.

+If you can record yourself to help people out.
+It can be you test it or show how to build it.
+If you do put it in the [**Videos**](https://github.com/JesusG2022/BECS_PROJECT/tree/main/Video)  folder :)